 Basking Ridge Campus

 Every student is expected to complete 10 hours of service by May 1 of each academic year.
 A student may serve a maximum of three hours of service to the Pingry community and may serve all of the necessary 10 hours in summer volunteer work.
 Each student is also responsible for reporting his or her hours in the community service database.
-Satisfactory completion of community service hours will be recorded on the student's transcript.Special Note for Seniors
+Satisfactory completion of community service hours will be recorded on the student's official transcript and is a graduation requirement.Special Note for Seniors

 For more information about the community service program at the Basking Ridge Campus, please contact Shelley Hartz